Central Armed Police Forces

-The Central Armed Police Forces (CAPF) are a group of seven armed police units under the Ministry of Home Affairs (MHA), Government of India, tasked with maintaining internal security, law and order, counterinsurgency, and protecting borders.
-Previously referred to as "paramilitary" forces, the term was officially discontinued in 2011.
+The Central Armed Police Forces (CAPF) are a group of seven armed police units under the Ministry of Home Affairs, Government of India, tasked with maintaining internal security, law and order, counterinsurgency, and protecting borders.

 The CAPF is classified into three groups: Border Guarding Forces (Assam Rifles, Border Security Force, Indo-Tibetan Border Police, and Sashastra Seema Bal), Forces for Internal Security (Central Industrial Security Force and Central Reserve Police Force), and Special Task Force (National Security Guard).
 While the Assam Rifles is administratively under the MHA and part of the CAPF, its operational control is handled by the Indian Army.
-These forces are categorized under the "other armed forces" in the Union List of the Constitution of India and function in accordance with Article 355, which mandates the Union to protect states against "external aggression" and "internal disturbances".
-Since "police" and "public order" fall under the State List, CAPF units are deployed to support state governments as required, while their powers, jurisdiction, privileges, and liabilities remain under the control of the Union government as specified in the Union List.
+These forces are categorized under the "other armed forces" in the Central List of the Constitution of India and function in accordance with Article 355, which mandates the Central to protect states against "external aggression" and "internal disturbances".
+Since "police" and "public order" fall under the State List, CAPF units are deployed to support state governments as required, while their powers, jurisdiction, privileges, and liabilities remain under the control of the Central government as specified in the Central List.

 Terminology

-CAPF were formerly known as Central Para-Military Forces (CPMF), also variously referred to by Central Police Organisations (CPOs), Para-Military Forces (PMF), and Central Police Forces (CPF) interchangeably.
+CAPF were formerly known as Central Paramilitary Forces (CPMF), also variously referred to by Central Police Organisations (CPOs), Paramilitary Forces (PMF), and Central Police Forces (CPF) interchangeably.
 In 2011, the Government of India released a circular adopting a uniform nomenclature to change the name of the forces to Central Armed Police Forces under the Ministry of Home Affairs.
 Initially, only five forces—BSF, CRPF, CISF, ITBP, and SSB were covered under the new nomenclature, since AR was under the operational control of the Indian Army, and NSG personnel were completely deputed from the Indian Army and other CAPFs.

 The name change was made for political reasons, to improve the international impression of the force, since in some countries the paramilitary refers to militant groups.
 Currently, all the seven forces are listed under the CAPF definition by the Ministry.